Immigration Assistant Program

 - Companies with in-house immigration counsel

-The Immigration Assistant certificate program teaches the skills you need to get hired at a law firm or consultancy.
+The Immigration Assistant program teaches the skills you need to support immigration lawyers and consultants.
 In this program you will learn:

 - Foundations of Canadian immigration law